jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) capital gain amounts under section CD 44(7)(a) (Available capital distribution amount) that the person would have by virtue of section HB 1 in the income year and previous income years, if the person were treated as a company for the purposes of section CD 44(7)(a), unless the gain is accounted for under paragraph (a):
   (c) assessable income that the person has in previous income years from goods and services they contributed to the LTC, if the income is not accounted for under subsection (5) or paragraph (a) or (b) of this subsection.
 Formula
-(7B) The amount described in subsection (7)(ab) is given by the following formula, but if the calculation returns a negative number, the amount is zero:dividend –FIF amount.
+(7B) The amount described in subsection (7)(ab) is given by the following formula, but if the calculation returns a negative number, the amount is zero:dividend −FIF amount.
 Definition of items in formula
 (7C) In the formula,—
   (a) dividend is the amount that would, under section HB 1, be the person's proportion of the dividend paid by a FIF to the LTC, if section CD 36(1) were ignored: